 Users do not need to wait for email invitations to start taking up surveys.
-Instead, they can simply login into the website and start filling out surveys and polls right away.
+Instead, they can simply log into the website and start filling out surveys and polls right away.

-Additionally, Tellwut offers weekly contents for all members which can further increase the potential rewards to users.
+Additionally, Tellwut offers weekly contents for all of its members which can further increase the potential rewards.

 Cons – The Cons Of Tellwut

-As most members are only casual users, it can take months before they can accumulate the required cash out – especially considering how each completed survey is worth usually only 5-10 points.
+As most members are only casual users, it can take months before they accumulate the required cash amount – especially considering how each completed survey is usually worth only 5-10 points.

-You need to participate in surveys on a daily basis and be persistent and regular in filling out surveys and polls.
-A number of users have mentioned how they have had to toil hard just to earn the $10 redemption – with one user writing how it is barely enough to subsidize his internet bill.
+You need to participate in surveys on a daily basis and be persistent in filling out surveys and polls.
+A number of users have mentioned how they have had to toil hard just to earn the $10 redemption – one user wrote how it is barely enough to subsidize his internet bill.